HowTo: Node Red - Create a user interface with dashboard nodes

 The button node is one of the very simple nodes.
 You can use it to build virtual keys.
 To do this, drag the button node from the Node palette to the NodeRed configuration area.
 If you now double-click on the node, the following options can be configured.

-“Group” determines in which group and tab the button is positioned.
-In this example, the button is positioned in the “TestTab” tab in the “TestGroup” group.
-With “Size” you can set the size of the button.
-You can see an example of different sizes further down in the post.
-Using the “Icon” setting, icons can also be displayed on the button.
-To get a selection of the available icons, you simply have to click on the “Material Design icon” link in the info bar on the right.
-“Label” indicates the text of the button.
-“With “Color” and “Background” you can set the color of the button and the button text.
-The setting for “Payload” and “Topic” defines which value (payload) is sent via which topic as soon as the button is pressed.
-Last but not least, a very important function: By checking or unchecking “If msg arrives on input, pass through to output.”
-You can activate or deactivate the forwarding of a message received at the input of the button node to the output.
-With “Name” you can set the name of the node for the NodeRed configuration as usual.
+The "Group" defines the group and tab in which the button is positioned.
+In this example, the button is positioned in the "TestTab" tab in the "TestGroup" group.
+With "Size" you can set the size of the button.
+You can see an example of different sizes further down in the article.
+You can also use the "Icon" setting to display icons on the button.
+To get a selection of the available icons, simply click on the "Material Design icon" link in the info bar on the right.
+"Label" specifies the text of the button.
+"With "Color" and "Background" you can set the color of the button and the button text.
+The setting for "Payload" and "Topic" defines which value (payload) is sent via which topic as soon as the button is pressed.
+Last but not least, a very important function: By checking or unchecking "If msg arrives on input, pass through to output." you can activate or deactivate the forwarding of a message received at the input of the button node to the output.
+With "Name" you can set the name of the node for the NodeRed configuration as usual.

-Here is the view you get when you click on the small (edit) pencil next to the group section in the previous window.
-Then you will come to the window in which the group and tab can be assigned to the button node (or any other dashboard node).
+Here is the view you get when you click on the small (Edit) pencil next to the Group section in the previous window.
+This will take you to the window in which the group and tab can be assigned to the button node (or any other dashboard node).
 In principle, you edit the properties of the entire group in this window.
-The assigned tab (under “Tab”) and the width of the group (under “Width”) can be set.
-You can also activate or deactivate the display of the group name and set whether it should be possible to “fold” the group, i.e. hide the content.
+The assigned tab (under "Tab") and the width of the group (under "Width") can be set.
+You can also activate or deactivate the display of the group name and set whether it should be possible to "collapse" the group, i.e. hide the content.

 In the dashboard overview, all tabs included are then displayed in a fold-out page view.
 Here you can switch back and forth between them by clicking on the respective tab.